 - Set in-app reminders with custom feeds and push notifications to keep your ambassadors informed as they scroll through the latest from your brand.

 In general, we recommend that brands enable their ambassadors to think of their role as an ambassador as a job or internship and feel as though they are an integral part of the brand.
 This is achieved in many ways, though communication and positioning with the ambassadors.
 As part of this, we recommend encouraging ambassadors to list their role as an ambassador on their LinkedIn profile, Instagram bios, Facebook profile, and any other relevant social media channel.
 This has the inherent benefits of building a stronger ambassador community, and creates an emotional connection between the ambassador and the brand.

 SocialLadder is not a legal expert and can only give recommendations based on our experience working with many brand ambassador programs.
 Ultimately, the final decision on a brand chooses to comply with the FTC is left up to the brand themselves.
 We do suggest brands discuss with any internal counsel when possible if they have concerns about how to comply.

-Interested in learning more about how SocialLadder can help keep your brand community FTC compliant while driving real conversions?
+Interested in learning more about how SocialLadder can help keep your brand community in sync with FTC compliance guidelines while driving real conversions?
 Request a free demo!